LuisHCK/adm2/README.md

 Doesn't require internet connection, everything is stored on device using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)

-> ~~Currently only supports spanish - nicaraguan localization, more localization will be supported in the future~~

 ## Features
 - Product list management
 - Stock management